ETFS Ultra Short Nasdaq 100 Hedge Fund

 Investors in SNAS will not experience losses beyond the amount they have invested.

 Geared or leveraged funds such as SNAS are commonly used by highly experienced investors and traders to gain short-term market exposure.
-Because of their ability to amplify returns, they require less capital to be committed upfront than traditional investments, which makes them attractive to different types of users.
+Due to their ability to amplify returns, they require less capital to be committed upfront than traditional investments, which makes them attractive to different types of users.

 A trading product like SNAS may often be used to express a high conviction view around future performance or outcomes of upcoming events, such as economic data releases or earnings announcements.
 SNAS could be used to achieve outright short exposure or to hedge a pre-existing long exposure.
 It may be used as a speculative stand-alone position or to implement temporary shifts in asset allocation.
 Positions may be taken over less than a day.